Skip to main content

 (l) Traumatic brain injury care.

-(B) Services for residential care facility residents: The search query page allows the public to search for residential care facilities by using the following parameters:
+(B) Services for residential care facility residents: The search query page allows the public to search for residential care facilities with results displaying the following:

 (1) Geographic location by city, county, ZIP code, or radius.

-(2) Medicaid waiver payment accepted in addition to private sources.
+(2) Medicaid waiver or other payment accepted in addition to private sources.

 (b) Advanced skin care.